Convention Session Proposals

 Clinic Proposal Status

-For accepted clinics, schedule information should be available by November 23.
+For accepted clinics, schedule information will be available by the first week in October.
 A link to this information will be provided via the email you submit in the proposal.

-All clinics will be recorded and be available to convention registrants through the convention platform following the event.
+TMEA will record the audio portion of all sessions and may record video of selected sessions.
+TMEA will make the recordings available to convention registrants who choose to purchase this service.
 You must agree to allow TMEA to record the session for this purpose to submit a proposal.